 Hocking Hills is one of Ohio’s most visited attractions.
-Rightfully so, with stunning natural landscapes, winding country roads, local shops, delicious dining and friendly locals.
-Although most visitors flock to the area during the warmer months for outdoor adventures, the winter season is also a great time to visit Hocking Hills.
-Here are 10 Hocking Hills winter activities to enjoy the magic of the frosty season!
+Rightfully so, with stunning natural landscapes that can’t be found anywhere else in the state.
+Although most visitors flock to the area during the warmer months for outdoor adventures, Hocking Hills, Ohio in the winter offers visitors a more peaceful getaway.
+Keep reading for fun Hocking Hills winter activities to enjoy the magic of the frosty season!

 Enjoy a soak in a hot tub with the cool night air surrounding you.
 Many cabins in the region have hot tubs for guests to enjoy.
 Make it extra romantic and grab a bottle of wine or champagne and toast to the winter season!